-Web Post: Election of School Council Membership for 2021-22
+Web Post: Election of School Council Membership

 We are excited to announce that our first School Council meeting and School Council election will be held on DATE.
 This is a great opportunity to help guide our school's direction.
 At this meeting, School Councils will anonymously vote on Council leadership positions.